TTRNO Brings BMW Showroom To Big Easy Bikers

 TTRNO reps said it’s a move sure to accelerate sales and rev up interest in new and pre-owned BMW Motorcycles, parts, accessories, apparel and service capabilities.

-According to IBIS World’s industry research, motorcycle parts and manufacturing is a six billion dollar a year business.
+According to IBIS World’s industry research, motorcycle parts and manufacturing is a $6 billion dollar a year business.
 Statista reports the U.S. is BMW’s fourth largest target country for motorcycle sales, and projects motorcycle sales in North America will exceed 1.93 million units in 2018.
-There’s also been a double digits boost in the percentage of female motorcycle ownership.
+There’s also been a double-digit boost in the percentage of female motorcycle ownership.

-“In only 10 months, BMW has become the most profitable brand in our store,” said Materne.
+“In only 10 months, BMW has become the most profitable brand in our store,” Materne said.
 “We expect BMW to make up more than 25 percent of our total business.
 With the addition of BMW Motorcycles, our goal is to hit $5 million in revenue this year.”

 “The Materne family is a motorcycle and scooter leader in the Gulf South,” said Michael Peyton, vice president, BMW Motorrad Americas.
 “As the BMW Motorcycles of New Orleans dealership, TTRNO truly has a passion and knowledge of this business that’s a natural fit to serve the BMW riding community in Greater New Orleans and beyond.”